 Golden passport?
-Certain groups struggle to become Swiss, study shows
+Certain groups struggle to obtain Swiss citizenship, study shows

 Becoming Swiss: ‘Where do I sign?’

-Debates to come
+Debates to come about citizenship

 That said, debates about citizenship and how to get it are not unknown in Switzerland.
-Ideas are periodically raised in parliament, such as a failed 2021 bid to grant citizenship to everybody born on Swiss soil.
-Voters have also had their say: again, most proposals to ease naturalisation have failed, but in 2017, 60% of Swiss backed a reform to ease the procedure for the grandchildren of immigrants.
+Ideas are periodically raised in parliament, such as a failed 2021 bid to grant citizenship to everyone born on Swiss soil.
+Voters have also had their say.
+Most proposals to ease naturalisation have failed, but in 2017, 60% of Swiss backed a reform to ease the procedure for the grandchildren of immigrants.

-Meanwhile a civil society campaign is currently lobbying for an ambitious expansion of rights.
+Meanwhile, a civil society campaign is lobbying for an ambitious expansion of rights.
 The “four-quarters” movement – named after the 25% of Swiss residents without citizenship – wants a public vote on allowing naturalisation after five years in the country, regardless of status.

+The movement’s president, Arber Bullakaj, said he was not surprised by the results of the FCM study.
+Whole groups are “de facto excluded” from the citizenship process by the language and integration rules, Bullakaj told SWI swissinfo.ch.
+The 2018 law was a “blow to the whole working class” and was one of the reasons his group launched the initiative, he added.
+They have until November to collect 100,000 signatures for a public vote.

+As for the FCM study, this will be forwarded to the government, parliament, and the State Secretariat for Migration, among others, Bertoli says.
+The report’s various ideas about inclusive models of citizenship will serve as a “basis” for when the FCM next meets – at which point it could potentially make formal recommendations to authorities.

 More